vishu1807/follow-along-e-commerce/README.md

 1. Adding products to the cart via a POST request.
 2. Fetching all products inside a user's cart using their email.

+# Milestone 19 - Cart Page & Quantity Control

+Welcome to Milestone 19 of our project! 🎉 In this milestone, we focused on creating the frontend for the cart page, allowing users to view products and manage quantities directly within the cart.
+Additionally, we developed backend endpoints to handle increasing and decreasing product quantities.